wp-plugins/clicky/readme.txt

 1. The Clicky WordPress plugin settings panel.

 == Changelog ==

+= 1.1.3 =
+* Fixed bug that would cause tracking not to work if commenter name tracking was not enabled.

 = 1.1.2 =
 * Another tiny bugfix on the js outputted.